annieapp/annie/docs/api.md

 ```

 Note that `COUNT` will be an integer, but is a string just so docs will show the code block.
+As for the `"last-join"` element, it will tell you of the most *recent* join request.